coffee-fueled-dev/very-coffee/packages/app/src/blog/tam/structures/port-manifold/post.md

 # Port Manifold

-The core TAM model treats ports as elements of a set $\mathcal{P}$.
+The core TA model treats ports as elements of a set $\mathcal{P}$.
 This section enriches that set with smooth geometric structure, enabling continuous modes of interaction while preserving the discrete case.

 ## Motivation